i2bc/SURFMAP/README.md

 Alternatively, you can click <a href="https://github.com/i2bc/SURFMAP/releases/latest" target="_blank">here</a> to access the latest source code of the release.
 After downloading, you'll need to unarchive the project.
 If you downloaded:
-- the .zip file: type on a terminal (Unix and macOS): `unzip SURFMAP-x.x.zip`
+- the .zip file: type on a terminal (Unix and macOS): `unzip SURFMAP-x.x.x.zip`
-- the .tar.gz file: type on a terminal (Unix and macOS): `tar xzvf SURFMAP-x.x.tar.gz`
+- the .tar.gz file: type on a terminal (Unix and macOS): `tar xzvf SURFMAP-x.x.x.tar.gz`

 # Manual Installation